mitomorikawa/neural-machine-translation/README.md

 # Neural Machine Translation (NMT) - English to French

 ## Overview
 This is a PyTorch implementation of Neural Machine Translation for translating English text to French.
-For training, I used Bahdanau attention and Transformer, which are implemented from scratch in src/library/nn_architectures.py.
-The Bahdanau model yields a decent BLEU score and translations, whereas the performance of the Transformer is poor and still in the works.
+I used a seq2seq RNN model with Bahdanau attention, which yielded a decent Bleu score and translations.
+I also wanted to implement a Transformer translation model from scratch as well (the painstaking struggle of which is visible in the codes here and there), but whichever part I tweaked the translation quality never improved.
+After a tormenting month of struggle I realised that there are so many nuts and bolts I need to correctly implement in order to efficiently train a Transformer model without collapsing it, and that trying to implement them all is kind of beyond my capabili ty right now, considering my time constraint and current knowledge.
+So I decided to finish this after I've gained deeper understanding of transformer and these techniques, hopefully within a year before coming back to Japan.

 ## Dataset
 The dataset was taken from https://www.kaggle.com/datasets/devicharith/language-translation-englishfrench.